WJP-DAU/eu-thematic-reports/html/R2/text/thematic-findings.md

 Outlined below are the findings for this section.
 First, we present the main findings for the chapter, emphasizing notable insights in the data.
 This is followed by summaries of individual indicators organized by topic.

 - People throughout the EU feel safe in their communities.
-In most EU  Member States, at least two-thirds of respondents **feel safe walking in their neighborhood at night**.
+In most EU  Member States, at least two-thirds of respondents feel safe walking in their neighborhood at night.
 - Women are less likely than men  to feel safe in every Member State except Poland.
-- Most people across the EU trust the police to **solve community safety problems and to treat everyone with respect**.
+- Most people across the EU trust the police to solve community safety problems and to treat everyone with respect.
 However, respondents in Ireland, Slovakia, Hungary, and Cyprus hold comparatively negative views.

 ### Perceptions of safety